 As a journeyman guitarist, he also played with Bob Dylan on the Rolling Thunder tour in 1974, Mott the Hoople, Van Morrison and, he recorded three of his own solo albums.
 He wasn’t a chops monster, especially considering we talked during the height of the hair metal years, but he could play a great solo if the song demanded it and lots of songs he is on are layered in a way that gives them a very dramatic and symphonic sound.
 He embraced the solo as a motif or story within a story theory and that certainly helped with his writing and production roles.
 Sometimes guitar players just wanna play too much.

 He also, during the course of our conversations, told me of his great love of punk rock because of the energy and the willingness to try new things.
 He embraced many styles and was a man at home in whatever style he happened to be playing at the time.
 As it was time to say goodbye I mentioned that I was recording with my EV punk band that day and he started asking me questions!
 How cool is that?
 Mick Ronson asking “what’s the studio like?
 How many tracks are you using? etc, etc. We spent another 10-15 minutes talking about the session and I have never gone into a session, before or since, as pumped as I was that day.
 His one nugget of advice that I have never forgotten was, “don’t be afraid to do something outrageous or spontaneous to get something going.
 Everything doesn’t have to be planned out.”

-It was really sad to hear of his passing a few years later at the young age of 46, but it is beautiful to see that the influence he had on many people has not faded away and I feel lucky to have been in his presence, if only for a couple of hours.
-The following three examples show the profound range of abilities he had as a guitar player in dramatically different settings.
+It was really sad to hear of Mick’s passing a few years later at the young age of 46, but it is beautiful to see that the influence he had on many people has not faded away.
+I feel lucky to have been in his presence, if only for a couple of hours.
+Here he is talking guitar on video.